-Nick’s passion for writing was rediscovered when he took the Writing 10: Reading and Composition course.
-During his second year at UC Merced, he declared his minor for writing.
-While his passion for writing continued, Nick took the opportunity to pioneer the Fiat Lux Scholars Program’s monthly Newsletter, serving as an editor, writer, and designer.
+At UC Merced, Nick joined the Fiat Lux Scholars Program in hopes he would succeed as a first generation college student.
+He then worked as a Community Scholar, Leader Scholar, and a Student Coordinator with the focus of being a peer mentor.
+Nick’s passion for writing was also rediscovered at UC Merced as he decided to minor in writing during his second year.
+He then took the opportunity to pioneer the Fiat Lux Scholars Program’s monthly Newsletter, serving as an editor, writer, and designer.
 During Fall of 2014, Nick applied for the Instructional Assistant position for the Merritt Writing Program in hopes of assisting students and continuing his passion for writing.
 As an Instructional Assistant, Nick has been entrusted to assist professors of an assigned Writing 10 course while also hosting tutoring services at the Writing Center.
 In 2016, Nick’s creative writing piece, Dear Mr. Comma, was published to the UC Merced Merritt Writing Program’s journal, The Vernal Pool.